gauravladhar/K-Nearest-Neighbour-Implementation/README.md

 - train_inputs.csv: Input features for training.
 - train_targets.csv: Corresponding class labels (5 or 6).

+__Tools and Libraries Used__

+Google Colab: Used for running the Jupyter notebook in a cloud environment.
+Python Libraries:
+- pandas: For loading and processing the dataset.
+- numpy: For numerical computations.
+- matplotlib: For plotting the accuracy graph.
+- scikit-learn: For cross-validation and evaluation metrics.

 __Results__

 The following results were obtained: